dboyhasnoname/learning/CloudFormation/cf_other_functions.md

 #### Parameters
 * region
-The name of the region for which you want to get the Availability Zones.
+The name of the region for which we want to get the Availability Zones.

 #### Return Value